LordLuceus/melvin/README.md

 4d6kh3: [1d, 1, 2, 6] = 9
 4d6kh3: [5d, 5, 5, 6] = 16
 ```
-The other option, output, under the roll command allows you to output information about the dice you have specified.
-It can output the minimum, maximum or average rolls you can get on that dice.
+The output option allows you to output information about the dice you have specified.
+It can output the minimum, maximum, or the average roll  that is possible with those dice.

 ### Roll Shortcuts